-- provide immediate access to our online learning platform through your child's Google Classroom. - teach the same curriculum remotely as we do in school wherever possible and appropriate.
-However, we have needed to make some adaptations in some subjects, for example, English - provide / signpost families to online, high quality lessons, videos and resources daily - ensure all resources and lessons provided, link to current curriculum objectives within their classroom - ensure work for the week is uploaded on a Monday morning. - carry out a welfare call to discuss remote learning, following three consecutive days absence, with subsequent calls as required - provide immediate access to a Chromebook (at parents/carers request), if there is no access to a device at home - provide paper-based resources for all subjects / maths and English / foundation subjects, if the child has no internet access at home
+- provide immediate access to our online learning platform through your child's Google Classroom. - teach the same curriculum remotely as we do in school wherever possible and appropriate. - provide / signpost families to online, high quality lessons, videos and resources daily - ensure all resources and lessons provided, link to current curriculum objectives within their classroom - ensure work for the week is uploaded on a Monday morning. - carry out a welfare call to discuss remote learning, following three consecutive days absence, with subsequent calls as required - provide immediate access to a Chromebook (at parents/carers request), if there is no access to a device at home - provide paper-based resources for all subjects / maths and English / foundation subjects, if the child has no internet access at home